 As always, these roundups serve to highlight smaller Linux releases that aren’t quite “news-y” enough for the full article treatment.
 As I rely on readers like you to let me know about app releases to include, if something is missing it’s because no-one has told me about it!

-A cheeky aside before we big: I’m flattered to see other Linux blogs jump on the rundown bandwagon.
-Though, would it have hurt them to use a different name?
+A cheeky aside before we begin: I’m flattered to see other Linux blogs jump on the rundown bandwagon.
+Though, would it have hurt them to use a different name to ours?
 Perhaps “Linux Release Digest” or “Linux Release Recap” or “Linux Release Summary”… 🤭

 Open source video editor Flowblade continues to mature with each successive release, a trend apparent in the latest release, Flowblade 2.8.
 This update adds a number of new capabilities to this promising non-linear video editor, including:

 - Change the layout of panels on screens over 1680×1050

 - Updated filter panel

 Flowblade is free open source software.
 Source code is available on Github, as is a pre-packaged installer for Ubuntu and Ubuntu-based distros.